Markay12/MarkInfo-Projects/_posts/2021-01-01-seedcities.md

 And this has led to...

 - Labor shortages in farming leads to inaccessibility to mass produce

-- Underrepresented low-income populations in cities are subjectedto food deserts and swamps, diminishing their human right tofood security
+- Underrepresented low-income populations in cities are subjectedto food deserts and swamps, diminishing their human right to food security

 ---

 ### Our Solutions